lvzrr/Proyects/TapRec/README.md

-# TapRecc
+# TapRec
-A simple audio recorder, in rust with somewhat of a waveform visualizer in the terminal
+A simple audio recorder, with somewhat of a waveform visualizer in the terminal